BitsOfAdventures/ai-e2e-tester/ROADMAP.md

 Reduce unnecessary content from the HTML to reduce the number of input tokens.

 ### Improve reports

+- Bug Detection Isn’t Incentivized
-The agent should report a wider range if issues and suggestions.
+- The agent should report a wider range if issues and suggestions.

+### Improve identification & selection of interactive elements

+- Some elements have the same visible text, which prevents specific selection.
+Currently, first matching element is selected.

+### Set Explicit Objective and Goal Tracking